 Make sure your health professional is regulated, licensed and accountable

-Individuals who are not registered and licensed with the College do not have the required skills, knowledge or qualifications to practise medicine in British Columbia.
-These unlicensed practitioners are not regulated and are therefore not bound by the same high standards as College registrants.
-Individuals engaged in the unlawful practice of medicine may:
+Unlicensed practitioners are not registered and licensed with the College.
+They do not have the required skills, knowledge and qualifications to practise medicine in BC.
+They are not regulated and are not bound by the same high standards as College registrants.

 - provide incorrect or incomplete advice about the benefits and risks of a certain treatment, which means that the client is unable to give informed consent

 Unlicensed practitioners are also not insured.
-As such, clients would have difficulty seeking recourse in cases where such practitioners cause injury due to negligence.
-Clients could be left without compensation for injuries, medical bills or lost wages.
+Clients would have difficulty seeking recourse in cases where such practitioners cause injury due to negligence.
+You could be left without compensation for injuries, medical bills or lost wages.

-These services may not be provided by individuals who are not registered or licensed with the College, even if they are offered without expectation of payment:
+These services may not be provided by people who are not registered or licensed with a regulatory body governed by the Health Professions Act and eligible under their scope of practice, even if they are offered without expectation of payment:

 - mole removal